Understanding the `mkdir` Command in Linux

 mkdir -p dir1/dir2/dir3

-In the above example, if dir1
+In the above example, if dir1 and dir2 don't exist, mkdir will create them

-before creating dir3
+before creating dir3.

 -m, --mode